MenuDocs/Meda/README.md

 ![MenuDocs AdvancedBanner](MenuDocs.jpg "MDAdv")

-Hello, im a bot inspired by the [MenuDocs JS Tutorial Bot](https://youtube.com/).
-Im currently owned & being developed by `2D#5773`
+Hello, i'm a bot made to show the viewers of [MenuDocs] what is possible with the [discord.js](https://discord.js.org/) library and more.

 # Links